MikhailTabachek/like-my-ride/README.md

 What I've learned after I built this website:

-* Console log and test everything, bedore and after building functionality
+* Console log and test everything, before and after building functionality
 * Ask people for help when problem takes a lot of time to fix
 * Take brakes to stay productive
 * Follow 5 steps when building RESTful routes